Small Business Saturday has never been so important

 Think about it.
 When you need a special outfit or you want some human advice your local shopkeeper can help.
 Yes, there’s Google search and plenty of information online but sometimes you want to ask a question and get a practical answer.
 Your local butcher is a prime example.
 He or she will advise on what’s in season, how much you need to feed a family, how to roast a joint of beef and what are the cheaper cuts.
 A small boutique clothes shop might advise on sizing, on different types of outfits and make suggestions for accessories.
 Sometimes we want to touch a material or try on a hat, scarf or a pair of shoes.
 We may want to explore trinkets or search about for a special present.

 Our small businesses help us to have experiences

 Use it or lose it.
-Doncaster and other high streets needs your support now!
+Cornwall and other high streets needs your support now!